datasektionen/infra/README.md

 ### GitHub

-Authenticate with the github cli using:
+Authenticate with the GitHub cli using:

 ```sh
 gh auth login -s admin:org